knative/docs/docs/versioned/admin/admin-overview.md

 ## Administration tasks

 The following table lists configurations, extensibility, conversions, and other actions for Knative Administrators organized by technical area.
+Tasks are linked to their topics in the documentation for procedures and other guidance.

 Several of the tasks use the ConfigMaps object to store new data or update existing resources.
 ConfigMaps are namespace-scoped, meaning they are available to all Pods within the same namespace.
 To create a ConfigMap, use the `kubectl create configmap` command.
 To modify a ConfigMap use the `kubectl apply` command with the supplied YAML manifest.